No. 2 Ohio State holds off Terps 43-30, Michigan next - The Record Herald

-Ohio State forced a three-and-out, however, and Hayden helped the Buckeyes run out most of the remaining time.
+Ohio State forced a three-and-out, however, and then the Buckeyes ran out most of the remaining time.
 Noah Ruggles kicked a 45-yard field goal with 42 seconds left, and Steele Chambers added a defensive touchdown with 9 seconds to play.

+“We’re never satisfied with a loss, obviously, but what you saw today is us go blow for blow with a team I consider to be one of the best in the country,” Maryland coach Michael Locksley said.

-Maryland quarterback Taulia Tagovailoa, who fumbled on that play, remained down on the field for a while before walking off very slowly.
+Maryland quarterback Taulia Tagovailoa, whose fumble Chambers scored on, was injured on that play and walked off very slowly.

 Hayden finished with 146 yards on 27 carries.